asifiqbal/wordle/README.md

-My simple python code to assist me with a better guess for next wordle word
+My simple jupyter notebook with python code to assist me with a better guess for next wordle word